Was That Fraud

 Fraudulent claims

-• Items reported stolen or damaged that were not actually stolen or destroyed (electronics, vehicle, equipment) or in some cases, made to look like they were stolen or destroyed.
+• Falsely reporting stolen or damaged items (electronics, vehicle, equipment) that were not stolen or destroyed or in some cases

-• Repairs or services given but not actually completed or needed (auto glass, vehicle body repairs, medical services, or equipment)
+• Claiming repairs or services given but not completed or needed (auto glass, vehicle body repairs, medical services, or equipment)

 • Exaggerated complaints about injury, disabilities (fake slip/falls, worker’s compensation, or disability claims)